Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Claims that the vaccine will teach the body to attack a placenta protein called syncytin-1 are false; the vaccine teaches the body to attack an entirely different protein.

 Impotence (also called erectile dysfunction) and infertility have many causes, but no vaccine has been linked to them.
+And there is no mechanism for one person’s vaccination to affect the fertility of someone that they are near.

 In general, many vaccines are considered safe for pregnant or breastfeeding women, and for women who want to have a baby.
 In fact, every year pregnant women are strongly encouraged to get the newly developed flu vaccine to protect both themselves and their future child.
 And all pregnant women and their partners should receive the TDAP vaccine if they haven’t already, to protect their future baby from pertussis (whooping cough.)